 OUR DISTRICT SUPERINTENDENT

-Superintendent Sam L. Townsend, Sr., Sr. Administrative Assistant to the Jurisdictional Prelate, is the founder and Sr. Pastor of the Greater Glory Ministries, Inc. COGIC, an inner city ministry serving the inner city communities of Washington State.
+Superintendent Sam L. Townsend, Sr., D.D.
+Senior Administrative Assistant to the Jurisdictional Prelate, is the founder and Senior Pastor of the Greater Glory Ministries, Inc. COGIC, an inner city ministry serving the inner city communities of Washington State.
 He is a respected speaker and is active locally, in the state, and nationally.